Welcome to ReproducibiliTea

 Kingston

 The journal club is open to everyone across Kingston University, at any level, from any discipline or department.
-We meet monthly on the second Wednesday of the month at 12:00 - 13:30 via Zoom.
-We also organise talks and workshops on open research related topics.
 The most up-to-date information can generally be found on our OSF page, and we will circulate meeting details through the Kingston ReproT mailing list.
-Please contact Dr Mircea Zloteanu to join the mailing list.

 For each session, the presenter will provide a short (5 mins) overview of the chosen paper with the remainder of the session dedicated to free discussion among all attendees.